o4wcoder/O4WTourOfHomes/README.md

 # Old Fourth Ward Tour of Homes

 Android App for Atlanta's Old Fourth Ward Neighborhood's Annual Tour of Homes.
-This app is a companionn to the events web site allwowing you to explore and find the homes on the tour.
-You can also purcase ticket (when avaible) through this app.
+This app is a companion to the events web site allowing you to explore and find the homes on the tour.
+You can also purchase ticket (when available) through this app.
+Users will be notified, through Firebase Cloud Messaging when tickets are available.

-More information can be found out about the tour can be found out here
+More information can be found out about the tour can be found out here.

 <a href="http://fallinthe4thward.com/">Fall In The Fourth</a>